-Section 4.6 of the Regulation requires reporting issuers to send a request form to the registered holders and beneficial owners of their securities.
+Section 4.6 of the Instrument requires reporting issuers to send a request form to the registered holders and beneficial owners of their securities.
 The registered holders and beneficial owners may use the request form to request a copy of the reporting issuer's annual financial statements and related MD&A, interim financial statements and related MD&A, or both.
 Reporting issuers are only required to deliver financial statements and MD&A to the person or company that requests them.
 As a result, if a beneficial owner requests financial statements and MD&A through its intermediary, the issuer is only required to deliver the requested documents to the intermediary.

-Failing to return the request form or otherwise specifically request a copy of the financial statements or MD&A from the reporting issuer will override the beneficial owner's standing instructions under Regulation 54-101 Respecting Communication with Beneficial Owners of Securities of a Reporting Issuer ("Regulation 54-101") in respect of the financial statements.
+Failing to return the request form or otherwise specifically request a copy of the financial statements or MD&A from the reporting issuer will override the beneficial owner's standing instructions under NI 54-101 in respect of the financial statements.

-The Regulation does not prescribe when the request form must be sent, or how it must be returned to the reporting issuer.
+The Instrument does not prescribe when the request form must be sent, or how it must be returned to the reporting issuer.